ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 > Concise code has very far-reaching implications, besides just "looking clever": it greatly simplifies reasoning, checking for correctness, refactoring and knowledge propagation.
 This is one of the many examples in which Haskell's theoretical foundations have very practical advantages.

+For instance, imagine having one day to update the matching criterion, i.e. the function `deliver` in our case; it's a single line change, and as long as the types match, the whole code will still be correct.

 An example data entry for the delivery example above:

 {% highlight haskell %}